GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 In this guide, we discuss how to create, configure, and upload content to an AWS bucket to host your task website.

-Imagine a bucket as a sophisticated GitHub or Google Drive folder that gives you the ability to host a website and save data from that website.
+Imagine a **bucket** as a sophisticated GitHub or Google Drive folder that gives you the ability to host an experiment website and save data from that experiment.
 This tutorial should take 30-45min the first time, but with practice you can finish the whole sequence in less than 10 min.

 You can find out more about buckets in general on AWS's [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html).

 ## Step 0

-Make sure AWS is configured, which means your account is valid and working with permissions to create and edit buckets in S3.
+Make sure AWS is configured, which means your account is working with permissions to create and edit buckets in S3.

 ## Create buckets for task